semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 NB: the formula of BMI is equal to the weight in kilogram divided by the square of the height expressed in meters.

-Now go ahead try this challenge on your own, ONLY after you have finished or tried the challenge come back and compare your solution with mine.
+Now go away and attempt this challenge by your own, ONLY after you have finished or tried the challenge you should come back and compare your solution with mine.

 ### solution